 Tippmann – one of the largest and most reputable paintball companies in the world and has been manufacturing guns since 1988.
 They offer great high end models and some really inexpensive, entry level markers that are not cheap in quality but are great for beginners.
 Guns like the Tippman 98 and the higher end Tippman X7 Phenom continue to perform well.

 Azodin- While only a few years old, Azodin brings plenty of knowledge to the table and features some of the great paintball guns for beginners to intermediate users at reasonable prices.
 Some of their guns like the Azodin Kaos, Zenith and Blitz have exploded into the paintball market.
 Combine that with great customer service and you are looking at a company that will be around for a long time.

 Dye Paintball – Known for a long time as a leader for high end paintball guns and gear.
 Paintball guns like the Dye M2 and the Dye DAM CQB bring some serious firepower to the avid or tournament player.
 They have recently ventured into the mid range market so expect some exceptional guns there too.

-DLX Technologies - Home of the DLX Luxe Paintball Gun.
-This is the Rolls Royce of paintball markers and one of the most sough-after guns for high end performance and all-out tournament play.
+DLX Technologies – Home of the DLX Luxe Paintball Gun and one of the most sought-after guns for high end performance and all-out tournament play.
 Designed to be super customizable to meet the strictest demands of any advanced player.